- 1 Staghorn Fern Overview

 If your plant is positioned in a tree or somewhere where leaf litter, dust, and moss will build up around it, you may not need to fertilize at all, as it will take its nutrients directly from that.
 Similarly, some people like to put small bits of compost or plant matter underneath the shield leaves so the plant can feed on it, but do so sparingly.

-Staghorn fern is most commonly propagated from its spores, by dividing it, or from offshoots called pups.
+These gorgeous ferns are most commonly propagated from its spores, by dividing it, or from offshoots called pups.

-Propagating Staghorn Fern From Spores
+Propagating From Spores

 To propagate from spores, you first must collect the spores.
 Look underneath the fertile, antler-like leaves for patches which have darkened and turned brown.
 You can cut a leaf with a spore patch off if it’s easier to work with.